JonSeijo/text-editor/README.md

 ## Compiling instructions

-The editor uses SFML library as graphics controller, so it is needed por compiling.
+The editor uses SFML library as graphics controller, so it is needed for compiling.
 IMPORTANT: Needs version +2.4 !!
 See https://www.sfml-dev.org

 A working Makefile is included, works great assuming you have sfml installed correctly.